Hey, look, all you're doubting Thomas is out there.

 Harvard Pilgrim cancels Medicare Advantage Plan by Robert Weissman.

-Harvard Pilgrim Health Care has notified customers that it will drop its Medicare Advantage Health Insurance Program by the end of the year, forcing twenty-two thousand seasoned citizens in Massachusetts, New Hampshire, and Maine to seek alternative supplemental coverage.
+Harvard Pilgrim Healthcare has notified customers that it will drop its Medicare Advantage health insurance program at the end of the year, forcing 22,000 seasoned citizens in Massachusetts, New Hampshire, and Maine to seek alternative supplemental coverage.

 So, Charleston, South Carolina, no insurance policies as of now being written for children.

-In Boston, Massachusetts, uh New Hampshire, Maine, Harvard Pilgrim, notified customers dropping Medicare Advantage, meaning they're dropping their plan.
+In Boston, Massachusetts, New Hampshire, Maine, Harvard Pilgrim notified customers dropping Medicare Advantage, meaning they're dropping their plan.

 You have no choice.